 Two Port Networks Parameters: Z Parameter, Y parameter, h - parameter, ABCD parameter, Equivalent circuit using these parameters.
 Condition for reciprocity and symmetry of two port network in different parameters.
 Interconnection of two port networks.
-Cascade connection of two port networks parallel connection of two port networks.
-Series and series parallel connections.
+Cascade connection of two port networks parallel connections.
 Inter conversion of parameters.